microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ```bash
     If value is Mr. or Sr. replace with Male.
-    If value is Ms. or Sra. replace with Female.
+    If value is Ms. , Mrs. , or Sra. replace with Female.
     Otherwise replace with Not Provided.
     ```